 and welcome to our German Day of the Word…. just making sure you are awake ;).
 This time we will have a look at the meaning of:

-And a quick note on pronunciation first: try to make a difference to the German den.
-Denn is like the English den, German den has a long “e”.
+First of,there is a difference between German den and German denn and it matters!
+Denn is like the English word den, German den has a long, open “e”.
 Here they are.

 den – denn

-Denn cannot under no circumstances ever answer anything.
+Denn on the other hand cannot, under no circumstances ever, answer anything.

 - Ich esse eine Pizza, weil ich hungrig bin.